 District Selection Committee

-Students must meet the minimum criteria set by the District Selection Committee in order to be selected for participation in the AISD Gifted and Talented program.
-Referred/Nominated students will be selected based on both quantitative and qualitative measures.
-Examples and criteria:
+Students must meet the minimum criteria set by the District Selection Committee in order to be selected for participation in AISD gifted and talented services.
+Referred students are selected based on both quantitative and qualitative measures.

 AISD District Criteria: